Things to Know Before Searching Farms for Sale in Ohio

 - Check with your local extension office.
 The Ohio State University Extension office may have programs that can help you acquire farmland.

 - Find access to capital.
 Whether you will be buying or leasing farmland, finding capital will likely be one of the biggest challenges.
 Look into USDA farm loans and FSA loans.
-FSA provides loans to farmers who are unable to acquire financing from traditional commercial lenders.
+FSA provides loans to farmers who cannot acquire financing from traditional commercial lenders.

 Looking to sell instead of buy farmland?
 Check out our blog on how to Boost Profitability of Your Farm for Sale in Ohio.